Allenpai1/CASA0018-Image-Open-Domain-QA-system-via-GPT3-API-Cameras-and-Raspberry-Pi/README.md

 ## Usage and run
 The code under the folder System code is already defined and ready to use, where the main.py is the system connected with the camera and QA_results.pdf is the returning pdf results; it will get updated once you run.

-To run the program you can download my pretrained model on [google drive](https://drive.google.com/drive/folders/1bBdFgyOmAyaZJotF_79pKl8VIXhYggee?usp=sharing) and put it in System\ code/logs folder\:
+To run the program you can download my pretrained model on [google drive](https://drive.google.com/drive/folders/1bBdFgyOmAyaZJotF_79pKl8VIXhYggee?usp=sharing) and put it in System\ code/logs folder and in the main.py program you need to generate personal [ChatGPT-API key](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) :
 ```
  cd System\ code/
  python main.py